 As an addendum to the Long Bow story from a few days ago, I thought I would lay a little history, or at least a really good story down for you.

-Now, historians say that Churchill merely meant this as a ‘v for victory’ but if you place close enough attention when you watch British sitcoms you will notice that he is folding his hand palm in which means that this is the famous two finger salute that was supposedly started at the Battle of Agincourt.
-A little background.
+Now, historians say that Churchill merely meant this as a ‘v for victory’ but if you place close enough attention when you watch British sitcoms you will notice that he is folding his hand palm-in which means that this is the famous two finger salute that was supposedly started at the Battle of Agincourt.

 Thus did the English longbow give rise to one of the best hand gestures that the world has ever known.
-The history of the gesture would also lead one to believe that the finger is nothing more then the Americanized version of this gesture, but that is for another day.
+The history of the gesture would also lead one to believe that the finger is nothing more then the Americanized version of this gesture, but that is for another day – perchance another good story.